HOW TO NAVIGATE THIS PROJECT WEBSITE

 Please note, the City Docks Redevelopment Project Executive Summary is available below in "Available Presentations and Downloads".

 In April-June 2021, the findings of the economic report will be finalized and combined with other technical reports (engineering and design, marina demand, project survey) to produce a Master Plan with an executive summary of findings and recommendations, site layout options, and implementation recommendations.

-ADCNR Marine Resources (AMRD) recently enhanced the current boat ramp at City Docks to provide a safer, more functional ramp while the City Docks Redevelopment Project is completed.
+ADCNR Marine Resources (AMRD) enhanced the current boat ramp at City Docks to provide a safer, more functional ramp while the City Docks Redevelopment Project is completed.

 Grant funded by GOMESA